purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-System-Design/ad-click-prediction.md

 - During evaluation, we will also evaluate how big our training data set should be and how frequently we need to retrain the model among many other hyperparameters.

+> Replay evaluation is a method used to evaluate a model's performance by simulating how it would perform in a real-world scenario using historical data.
+Use past data to evaluate the model, treating the historical interactions as if they were happening in real-time.
+By using historical data to simulate real-time predictions, replay evaluation provides a more accurate measure of how the model will perform in production.

 ## 4. Calculation and Estimation